SethW4/CompOrgProject/README.md

 _______________________________________

-Review.zip is the sample code

 The .sv files are the ones based off the sample code.
 These work.
 The .v files are our first attempt.
 Ignore these.

-And I would totally move the old files to the test folder if I could, but GitHub is weird.

 _______________________________________

 For the graders:

 Design 1: Under the design1 folder, every module and testbench you need is under the modules folder.

-Design 1a and 1b: Under the design1 folder, every module and testbench you need is under the modules folder.
+Design 1a and 1b: Under the design1a-b folder, every module and testbench you need is under the modules folder.